nitlang/nit/lib/app/README.md

 The module `app::http_request` provides services to execute asynchronous HTTP request.
 The class `AsyncHttpRequest` hides the complex parallel logic and lets the user implement methods acting only on the UI thread.
-See the documentation of `AsyncHttpRequest` for more information.
+See the documentation of `AsyncHttpRequest` for more information and the full example at `examples/http_request_example.nit`.

 # Metadata annotations